-The Group accounts for the common stock subject to redemption in cash held by the non-controlling interest holders of XPAC Acquisition Corp., a consolidated subsidiary, as a financial liability measured at amortized cost.
+The Group accounted for the common stock subject to redemption in cash held by the non-controlling interest holders of XPAC Acquisition Corp. as a financial liability measured at amortized cost.
 The instrument is initially recognized at fair value, net of derivative warrant liabilities component and the corresponding eligible transaction costs.
-The warrant component issued to the non-controlling interest holders of XPAC Acquisition Corp. are separately accounted as derivatives and measured at fair value with the changes in fair value recorded in the statement of income.
+The warrant component issued to the non-controlling interest holders of XPAC Acquisition Corp. were separately accounted as derivatives and measured at fair value with the changes in fair value recorded in the statement of income.
+On July 27, 2023, XPAC Acquisition Corp. was deconsolidated from XP Inc's Financial Statements due to the Purchase and Sponsor Handover Agreement (see note 5(ii)(c)(i)) and the redeemable shares were derecognized from the Group's financial statements.